Chart Color Schemes

 Population growth drivers in Ocean Shores are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Ocean Shores statistical area (Lv2) is around 6,128.
-This reflects an increase of 351 people since the 2021 Census, which reported a population of 5,777.
-The change was inferred from AreaSearch's estimation of the resident population at 6,018 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 46 validated new addresses since the Census date.
-This level of population results in a density ratio of 476 persons per square kilometer, indicating significant space per person and potential room for further development.
-The Ocean Shores (SA2) experienced a growth rate of 6.1% between the 2021 Census and November 2025, which exceeded both the SA4 region's growth rate of 3.9% and the non-metro area's growth during this period.
-This growth was primarily driven by overseas migration, contributing approximately 57.99999999999999% of overall population gains.
+The estimated population of Ocean Shores is around 6,155 as of February 2026.
+This figure reflects an increase of 378 people since the 2021 Census, which reported a population of 5,777 people.
+The growth was inferred from AreaSearch's estimation of the resident population at 6,018 following examination of ABS's latest ERP data release in June 2024 and an additional 48 validated new addresses since the Census date.
+This results in a density ratio of 479 persons per square kilometer.
+Ocean Shores' growth rate of 6.5% since the 2021 Census exceeded that of its SA4 region (4.1%) and the Rest of NSW, making it a growth leader in the region.
+Overseas migration contributed approximately 58% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, an above median population growth is projected for Australia's non-metropolitan areas.
-The Ocean Shores (SA2) is expected to grow by 1,022 persons to the year 2041, reflecting a total increase of 15.4% over these 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 984 persons to 2041, reflecting an increase of 13.8% in total over the 17-year period.

 Frequently Asked Questions - Population